ADD & ADHD,

 16 – Benefits of Meditation on ADD/ADHD

-For me, it wasn’t until months had passed and I realized-
+For me, it wasn’t until months had passed that I realized-

-Meditation has started to wipe away my attentional deficit problems.
+Meditation has started to wipe away my attention deficit problems.

 Today, as I said, I can focus on whatever project I have going.
 I can build web pages, write books, and engage in whatever thinking I have to do – for hours at a time with little problem with ADD/ADHD.